Free Book Summaries- 3 New York Times Bestsellers

 3. Bidding on the internet

-C. Some control over price exists and demand tends to be more elastic than with monopoly or oligopoly markets.
+.
+Some control over price exists and demand tends to be more elastic than with monopoly

 II.
 Monopolistic competition